samuellab/Larval-ORN/README.md

 Figure 5 folder:
 * Reverse-correlation analysis on dynamic ORN activity responding to white-noise odor stimuli
-* Comparision of linear filters acorss animals
+* Comparision of linear filters across animals

 How to cite: